DLR-AMR/png2mesh/README.md

 First of all, using `png2mesh` makes a lot of fun and offers a non-standard way to look at adaptive mesh refinement.

-Additionally, as a researcher working with adaptive meshes i often have to present talks about this topics.
+Additionally, as a researcher working with adaptive meshes i often have to present talks about this topic.
 More than once i was in a situation where i wanted to generate a pictures of a specific adaptive mesh.
 This requires hardcoding a refinement rule and comes with a lot of fine-tuning effort to get the result that i want.

 With `png2mesh` this task is now as simple as using a drawing program: Open `gimp` or your editor of choice, draw dark pixels where you want your mesh to be refined, parse the image through `png2mesh` and you have your example mesh :)